dimitri-nicolo/calico/v2.6/getting-started/access-the-manager.md

 Make sure you have installed {{site.prodname}} using one of the [installation guides](/{{page.version}}/getting-started/).

+{: .alert .alert-info}

+These instructions only apply to the operator-based installation of {{site.prodname}}.

 ### How to

 Choose one of the following methods for accessing the manager UI: